 - Obtain an employment letter from the hiring department

-- On Campus Hourly Employment: Your employer or your immediate supervisor must download, complete, print and sign this form.
+- On Campus Hourly Employment: Your employer or your immediate supervisor must download, complete, print and sign the offer letter template from the UNT Career Center.
 Electronic signatures are not accepted.
 Letters must be printed on department letterhead.

 - On Campus Non-Hourly Employment or Employment by Barnes and Noble: Employer must complete the employer verification letter.
 Letter must be printed on the employer’s letterhead.
 Employer must sign letter.
 Signature stamps will not be accepted.